kamibababa/mix-fpga/README.md

 # MIX-fpga

+Stumbled over MIX-computer of D.E.
+Knuth and want to run MIXAL-code on real hardware?

 Implementation of MIX computer as proposed in "The Art of Computer Programming, Vol. 1" by Donald E. Knuth.
 Runs on iCE40-fpga using only free and open source hard- and software.